bajamircea/bajamircea.github.io/_posts/2018-03-18-destructor-recommended-idiom.markdown

 The code above checks for all errors and reports only one:
 - If `fclose` fails then `write_to_file` fails with an exception.
-- If `fwrite` fails then it's exception propages, though `fclose` is called from the destructor
+- If `fwrite` fails then it's exception propagates, though `fclose` is called from the destructor

 ## Bad APIs